Adelsamir01/finding_donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+This project implementation is a part of Machine Learning Nanodegree from Udacity.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: